ryanmr/prag-prog-bookclub-notes/prag-prog-chapter-1.md

 ### The Cat Ate My Source Code

-> Trust in a team us absolutely essential for creativity and collaboration...
+> Trust in a team is absolutely essential for creativity and collaboration...

 How do you foster this kind of environment and trust?